Skip to content

 Classroom Instrumental Learning

-CIL is a musical entitlement that transforms learning: every child takes part, every child progresses, every child matters.
+Classroom Instrumental Learning is a musical entitlement that transforms learning: every child takes part, every child progresses, every child matters.

 Across the programme, students develop: